espressif/developer-portal/content/blog/getting-started-with-esp-idf/index.md

 All the relevant source code and dependencies will compile at this stage.
 Pay attention to the line `Project build complete.
 To flash, run this command:` near the end of the output.

 At this stage, any syntatic errors or dependencies errors will be flagged out by the compiler if the build fails.
-The `build` stage will translate the source code into an executable program for the Espressif SoCs.
+The `build` stage will compile the source code into an executable program for the Espressif SoCs.

 For more information on the `build` command, see [here](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/tools/idf-py.html#build-the-project-build)

-#### 4.3 Uploading the binaries to the ESP32 DevKit
+#### 4.3 Upload the binaries to the Espressif SoC

 Next, we will upload the binaries to the Espressif SoC.